Pay when on furlough

-The employer should decide whether they'll top up furloughed employees' or workers' wages to 100% when they're on furlough, but they do not have to.
+The employer should decide whether they'll top up employees' or workers' wages to 100% when they're on furlough, but they do not have to.
 If the employer decides not to top up the wages, they should explain why.

 Redundancy pay and notice pay

-When calculating statutory redundancy pay or statutory notice pay for furloughed staff, the employer must use the employee's full normal pay, not their reduced furlough rate.
+When calculating statutory redundancy pay or statutory notice pay for staff on furlough, the employer must use the employee's full normal pay, not their reduced furlough rate.